 If Samantha wants to use a chart-topping song that’s in the Content ID system and needs to be able to monetize her video, she’s going to have to get real permission, and she’ll probably have to pay a licensing fee.
 This could be pretty expensive, and it’s certainly time-consuming.
 But she does have another option.

 Music licensing platform, Lickd, negotiates with artists and labels ahead of time, gets affordable rates, and makes it easy to find and license songs.
-Samantha can browse Lickd’s catalog of 85,000+ songs, find what she wants and use it, with no Content ID claim to worry about.
+Samantha can browse Lickd’s catalog of over 1 million songs, find what she wants and use it, with no Content ID claim to worry about.
 This is Samantha’s best option for freely using great music and building a YouTube channel she can be proud of.

 So to end our story, that’s what our friend Samantha does now.
 She uses Lickd!
 And you can too!
 For more information read our beginners guide to YouTube music policies and how to legally use copyrighted music on YouTube and how to avoid copyright claims on YouTube.